57 Growing AI Companies & Startups (2026)

 What they do: Dataiku is a large-scale, enterprise AI platform that allows data analysts or tech-savvy developers to develop their own AI solutions and applications that uniquely suit their business.

-Instead of a one size fits all approach, Dataiku provides a workbench for customized AI solutions.
-With training, toolboxes, and sandboxes built into their platform, Dataiku is one of Gartner’s leaders in the data science and machine learning space.
+Instead of a one-size-fits-all approach, Dataiku provides a workbench for customized AI solutions.
+With training, toolboxes, and sandboxes built into its platform, Dataiku is one of Gartner’s leaders in the data science and machine learning space.

 Search growth status: Exploding